-In the past quarter, RISE's recurrent administrative activities included the overall grant and financial management such as receipts and invoice review, bookkeeping, filing, remittance request preparation, and quarterly status update and financial reports preparation.
-RISE also held a quarterly board meeting.
-Next, RISE finalizes the procurement process for the 2020 SIngle Audit Company, contracted with the selected company, and prepared documentation for the 2020 Audit.
-RISE set up and organized Audit fieldwork and provided Auditors with requested documents and answers to their questions.
-RISE also worked to adapt its draw process per DHCD requests.
-Finally, RISE concluded all outstanding items from the 2019 Audit.
+In the past quarter, RISE recurrent administrative activities included the overall grant and financial management such as receipts and invoice review, bookkeeping, filing, remittance request preparation, and quarterly status update and financial reports preparation.
+Next, RISE worked with PBMares to complete and file a 2020 A-133 audit.
+Finally, RISE worked on financial and programmatic monitoring requests from DHCD for a period between 2017 and 2021 (since the inception of RISE to date).

-Accomplishments Performance Measures No Accomplishments Performance Measures
+No Accomplishments Performance Measures